Skip to main content

 warning

-Make sure to specify the camera argument to the right value.
+Make sure to specify the camera_name argument to the right value.
 You need that for working camera model in visualization.

 Now, the realsense camera node will be launched with every system startup.
 You can also force this start right now with

 The topics from camera node should be now visible.
-You can check them with rostopic tool - topics from your node will have prefix specified by you in the camera ROS argument.
+You can check them with ros2 topic tool - topics from your node will have prefix and namespace specified by you in the camera and camera_namespace ROS arguments.

-If you have ROS installed on your computer, you can get the camera image with rqt, and see the robot model with camera attached using rviz.
+If you have ROS installed on your computer, you can get the camera image with rqt, and see the robot model with camera attached using rviz2.

 note